opengeospatial/wfs3hackathon/notes/wrap-up-notes.md

 TODO's: Open issue on transactions - Matt Perry / python, Michael Smith, Peter V and Josh Fix to all post their openapi and services there.

---
-Collaborate seamlessly on documents!
-This pad text is synchronized as you type, so that everyone viewing this page sees the same text.
-Create your own board and a (secret) name for it here: http://board.net This service is provided on fair-use with open source technology by fairkom.
-Consider a donation in Euro or FairCoin https://www.fairkom.eu/en/sponsoring#Donations for disk space and new features.
-Virtual hug guaranteed!